 Q: Do you notice any correlation with the suspended clients between using stickered inventory and commingled inventory?
 Any notes there?

-A: There’s definitely a higher level of suspensions from people who allow their inventory to be commingled.
+A: There’s definitely more Amazon seller suspensions for people who allow their inventory to be commingled.
 And also we always recommend that they do not allow returns to be placed back into inventory.
 For one thing, the commingled inventory, your genuine products might be mixed up with somebody’s counterfeit products.
 And now you are on the hook for that and it wasn’t even your product.
-You can trace actually whose product was shipped, but it’s after you have been suspended and it’s a major pain in the neck.
+You can trace actually whose product was shipped, but it’s after you’ve had your Amazon seller account suspended and it’s a major pain in the neck.
 So I’d opt-out of co-mingling.
 Also the returns, you have people in Amazon warehouses that are good hardworking people, but I doubt they have the time to really look at the product to see whether the packaging is damaged and all.

 Regarding returns, have them either destroyed or sent back to you depending on their value.
 It’s just simply not worth the risk, if the product was shipped to somebody, they look at it, they open it, they damage the packaging or whatever and they send it back.
 And it goes back into your inventory.
 It gets sold to your customer number 2 and they complain that it was used.

 It is a product to product analysis, if it’s like a 500 dollar part for a car maybe you don’t want to have it shipped back because they are heavy and they’re expensive and less likely to be damaged, but if it’s something like under 10 bucks; it’s not worth the risk of getting suspended for the one return to save the fee.
 It’s all business decision, risk versus reward should govern every decision you make.
 So the risk of the product coming back damaged and people in the warehouse not catching it, versus of the reward of saving that product that will cost you a few bucks doesn’t make any sense.